Olfa-Ben/BlogLaravel/readme.md

 ## Laravel Blog

-This project is blog Restful API that contains an authentification system using Laravel Passport:
+This project is a blog Restful API that contains an authentification system using Laravel Passport:

 - Sign up
 - Sign in